-There’s a R& B song that goes “sunny days everybody loves them – can you stand the rain?”
+There’s an R& B song that goes “sunny days everybody loves them – can you stand the rain?”
 Like most people, I won’t date someone who makes me miserable.
 Having someone to make me laugh and feel comfortable is important.
 Like the song goes – all of the days won’t be perfect.
 When things are not easy – does this person have character and strength from God to carry on?
 I don’t see a point in being in a relationship if someone can’t handle the bad days.

 Do I find this person attractive?

 Before you judge this question – I’m not saying I have a lustful spirit.
 I’m not saying you should have sex before marriage.
 I was reading this book called “Every Young Woman’s Battle” By Shannon Ethridge and Steve Arterburn.
-Its a book that talks about dealing with sexual desires as a young woman (it’s really good check it out.)
-They were realistic in the end and said “you can’t get married to someone and be intimate just because they are a good person.”
+It’s a book that talks about dealing with sexual desires as a young woman (it’s really good to check it out.)
+They were realistic in the end and said: “you can’t get married to someone and be intimate just because they are a good person.”
 If there is nothing there – it probably won’t grow after marriage.
 I couldn’t see myself actually being with someone I didn’t see more than just a “great friend”

 Are we going down the same path on our walk with Jesus?

 As I developed in my walk with Jesus – I began to have spiritual goals.
 “I want this and that – this is going to happen.”
 If someone doesn’t respect what you want or is not on the same page – how can it work out?